 In addition to assisting uniform personnel and responding to serious incidents, Patrol investigators handle a variety of other assignments mandated by Ohio law.
 Investigators are assigned to maintain liaison with various state agencies and conduct criminal investigations on crimes that occurred on state owned or leased property such as office buildings, state parks, college campuses, rest areas or highway maintenance facilities.
-Investigators also handle criminal cases involving all state correctional institutions, juvenile detention centers and mental health facilities.
+Investigators handle criminal cases involving all state correctional institutions, juvenile detention centers and mental health facilities.
 The Patrol also commonly investigates crimes that have been committed against the State of Ohio or crimes reportedly committed by state employees.
 The Office of Investigative Services also handles criminal cases at the request of the Governor's Office.

-Fraud and identity theft are routine matters examined by Patrol investigator.
+Fraud and identity theft are routine matters examined by Patrol investigators.
 Many of these incidents are related to the various state licensing processes or regulatory boards in addition to those uncovered during traffic enforcement.

 Responsibilities in addition to criminal investigations include conducting pre-employment background investigations on potential Division employees and providing executive protection and security services for various officials and dignitaries.